paxosglobal/pastey/README.md

 $  python3.6 server.py
 ```

-Run the server with gunicorn/uvloop:
+Or, for better performance run the server with gunicorn/uvloop:
 ```bash
 $ ./gunicorn.sh
 ```